opf/openproject/docs/operations/upgrading/packaged/upgrading.md

 Please update your package source according to [our Download and Installation page](https://www.openproject.org/download-and-installation/).
 You will need to replace `opf/openproject-ce` with `opf/openproject` together with a change from `stable/8` to `stable/9` in order to perform the update.

-### MySQL is being deprecated
+### MySQL is deprecated

-OpenProject 9.0. is deprecating MySQL support.
-You can expect full MySQL support for the course of 9.0 releases, but we are likely going to be dropping MySQL completely in one of the following releases.
+OpenProject 9.0. has deprecated MySQL support and intagration since version 10.
 For more information regarding motivation behind this and migration steps, please see https://www.openproject.org/deprecating-mysql-support/
 In this post, you will find documentation for a mostly-automated migration script to PostgreSQL to help you get up and running with PostgreSQL.

 ## Upgrade steps